puzzle/amm-techlab/content/en/docs/05.0/tracing.md

 Now let's make sure the traces that are collected within our microservices are also been sent to the running Jaeger services.

-To achieve that, we need to configure the application by it's environment.
-Update the deployment config (`producer.yaml`) to use the jaeger feature:
+To achieve that, we need to configure the application by its environment.
+Update the deployment config (`producer.yaml`) to use the Jaeger feature:

 ```
 {{< highlight text "hl_lines=5-7" >}}